gong0218/machine-learning-nanodegree-capstone/report.md

 ![scatter_size_sales_byStore](path/scatter_size_sales_byStore.png "scatter_size_sales_byStore")

 ### Algorithms and Techniques
-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
-You should justify the use of each one based on the characteristics of the problem and the problem domain.
-Questions to ask yourself when writing this section:
-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
-- _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 In this project, I used Random Forest, XGBoost, and Long short-term memory for solving the problem.
 Weekly sales is the target.
+For 2 tree models(Random Forest & XGBoost), I used all features that were provided as features.csv by kaggle.
+For LSTM, I used only lag sales as input.

 The following parameters are mainly tuned to optimize the model(and a default parameter I tried at first.).